cuyashe-library/cuyashe/README.md

 ## About

-cuYASHE is a library that implements the leveled fully homomorphic scheme YASHE on GPGPUs.
-The implementation employs the CUDA platform and some algebric technics (like CRT, FFT and optimizations on polynomial and modular reduction)  to obtain significant performance improvements.
+cuYASHE is the first implementation of the leveled fully homomorphic scheme YASHE on GPGPUs.
+This library employs the CUDA platform and some algebric technics (like CRT, FFT and optimizations on polynomial and modular reduction)  to obtain significant performance improvements.
 When compared with the state-of-the-art implementation in CPU , GPU and FPGA, it shows speed-ups for all operations.
 In particular, there was an improvement between 6 and 35 times for polynomial multiplication.

 ## Goal